quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 * At back of the Interface Board, you will see test pads marked "`GND`" and "`VCC_5V`", close to each other.
 Solder wires to these (you should be able to solder to any GND pad instead; but the one closest to VCC is the safest choice).
-Make sure you will [U]be able to easily connect/disconnect the 5V power supply[/U].
+Make sure you will <u>be able to easily connect/disconnect the 5V power supply</u>.
 You will want to be able to reset your power while other pads are all connected.

 * Also at back of the Interface Board, you will see test pads marked